 At MDBC we use a type of thread called a PDO thread that we typically use for surgical stitching.
 PDO threads dissolve anywhere between 6-9 months after treatment.
 They are naturally absorbed by your body.

 PDO threads are extremely versatile and can treat pretty much any area of the face such as, the cheeks, jowls, neck, eyebrows, jaw line, areas under the eyes and around the nose, crow’s feet, and marionette lines.
+They can also be used to give the nose a straighter and smoother appearance with the thread lift nose job.
 They can be used almost anywhere we use filler, but instead of filling, they lift the skin.

-The non-surgical thread lift is a simple and effective treatment.
+The procedure for a non-surgical thread lift and InstaLift are essentially the same.
+Both are simple and effective treatments.
 The procedure can take anywhere from 45 minutes to 1 hour.
 One of our expert MD providers will first administer a local anesthetic to the areas that will be treated, in order to minimize any discomfort.
 Patients describe the sensation as being a bit strange, but the procedure is extremely quick.

 Depending on your provider’s technique, they will use a needle or a cannula in order to insert the threads just below the skin.
 Once in, your provider will lift and tighten the tissue in the desired areas, positioning the tissue strategically so as to achieve the most natural looking and effective result for you.
 Your provider will then snip the ends of the threads and apply antibiotic cream to the affected areas.

-Yes, you’ll need to be ready for a bit of social downtime following your thread lift.
+Yes, you’ll need to be ready for a bit of social downtime following your thread lift or InstaLift.
 You’ll feel a bit tender for a few days, more tender than you would after having filler.